KIWA-FM

 KIWA-FM (105.3) is a commercial radio station serving the Sheldon, Iowa area.
 The station primarily broadcasts a classic rock format.
-They also broadcast local sports and weather.
+It also broadcasts local sports and weather.

-KIWA-FM and sister station KIWA (AM) are owned by the Sheldon Broadcasting Company, Inc. Studios are located at 411 9th St. in Sheldon.
+KIWA-FM and sister station KIWA (AM) are owned by Neil Lipetzky, Dean Sorenson, and Duane Butt, through licensee Community First Broadcasting, LLC.
+Studios are located at 411 9th St. in Sheldon.
 The stations also share a transmitter site behind the National Guard facility, on Sheldon's west side.